softprops/unisockets/README.md

 ### core

-Adding the following to your sbt build definition.
+Add the following to your sbt build definition to add core interfaces to your classpath.

 ```scala
 libraryDependencies += "me.lessis" %% "unisockets-core" % "0.1.0"